Dream Design System

 Token Architecture

 Primitives hold raw values.
 Semantics reference primitives and switch per theme.
-Color and styles used in example below is not reflective of Dream Design System.
+Colors and styles used in example below are not reflective of Dream Design System.

 Select theme to explore effects: